The best idea wins

 Our work is incredibly complex, touching on computer science, data science, software engineering, public policy, good governance, large-scale distributed systems, user behavior, efficient use of resources... to name a few.
 It would be easy to get hyper-focused on some small aspect of this large universe and spend way too much time and resources on perfecting something that’s good enough already.

-By always staying focused on the problems our users are trying solve, we clarify our own thinking about the right way forward.
+By always staying focused on the problems our users are trying to solve, we clarify our own thinking about the right way forward.

 Read more about our mission focus.